 The Company is committed to the communities in which it operates, and to developing a strong pipeline from which it can recruit new talent.
-Many of the Company's businesses from time to time support their local high schools with cooperative learning extension programs at their manufacturing plants, hosting in-person or virtual tours of our facilities, and providing scholarships and "signing-day" offers to high school seniors.
+Many of the Company's businesses support their local high schools with cooperative learning extension programs at their manufacturing plants, hosting in-person or virtual tours of our facilities, and providing scholarships and "signing-day" offers to high school seniors.